microsoft/finops-toolkit/docs/README.md

 ---

-The Microsoft FinOps toolkit is an open-source collection of customizable tools to help you adopt and implement FinOps capabilities that automate and extend the Microsoft Cloud.
+The Microsoft FinOps toolkit is an open-source collection of learning resources and customizable tools to help you adopt and implement FinOps capabilities that automate and extend the Microsoft Cloud.
 This includes:

-The FinOps toolkit is an open-source collection of customizable tools and resources to help you adopt and implement FinOps capabilities that automate and extend the Microsoft Cloud.
-The toolkit aims to include:

 - Starter kits that help you get up and running.
 - Automation scripts to streamline cost configuration and management at scale.